Home CDBG

 1️.
 Check Eligibility – Review HUD guidelines and local CDBG priorities.

 2️.
-Submit an Application – Applications are accepted every year in February
+Submit an Application – Applications open in January.

 3️.
 Review & Approval – Applications are evaluated based on need, impact, and compliance.